 For more information or an initial assessment of a project idea, please email email@example.com.

 The Faculty Grant Program is open to Cornell faculty in the College of Arts and Sciences.
-The Graduate Student Grant Program is open to Cornell graduate students from a field anchored in the College of Arts and Sciences who have passed their A exams, have a letter of endorsement from their committee chair, and have met with the DCAPS Coordinator to discuss their proposal.
+The Graduate Student Grant Program is open to Cornell graduate students from a field anchored in the College of Arts and Sciences who have passed their A exam, have a letter of endorsement from their committee chair, and have met with DCAPS staff to discuss their proposal.
 The Library particularly encourages projects that:

 - Increase the availability, and consequently the use of a collection of demonstrated scholarly significance